Getting a CD collection onto an HP Touchpad #

 (via Paul Mayne's September 2009 update from Lee McKay)

-- Make a playlist called "Good" and copy your entire library into it.
+- Make a playlist called "Good" and drag your entire library into it.

 - Make a smart playlist called "Bad" with two rules: "Playlist is Music" and "Playlist is not Good" (uncheck the "Live updating" option).